Exporting Documents out of Worldox to a Windows Folder Structure

 When firms leave Worldox, sometimes they decide not to migrate everything to NetDocuments.

-The last firm I worked with had been using Worldox for 20 years and decided they only wanted the last ten years of active files.
+The last firm I worked with had been using Worldox for 20 years and decided they only wanted the last 10 years of active files.

-Sometimes, an attorney will need an older file moved to NetDocuments.
-When you dump documents out of Worldox, it wants to dump them out in a single folder.
+Sometimes an attorney will need an older file moved to NetDocuments.
+When you dump a document out of Worldox, it wants to dump them out in a single folder.

-There is a way to configure Worldox so you can dump those documents out and have them in appear in Client, Matter, and Doc Type folders.
+There is a way to configure Worldox to dump those documents and have them appear in Client, Matter, and Doc Type folders.

 image